 During the winter time, Kingdom Trails Members may also park at the Vermont Children’s Theatre to access the trails on Darling Hill.

 Our main summer time parking is located in a field behind the Welcome Center.
-After you enter the village and pass our big red Welcome Center then the yellow Northeast Kingdom Country Store building, look for our red signs and follow them to the parking area.
+After you enter the village and pass the yellow Northeast Kingdom Country Store building, look for our red signs and follow them to the parking area.
 On weekends, we also recommend parking 1/4 mile south of the village near the Burke Storage Units, located on the right side of Rte.
 114, or at the newest parking location next to the Stepping Stone Spa on Darling Hill.
 There is also parking at the top of Darling Hill, next to the Inn at Mountain View.
 (PARKING AT THE INN AT MOUNTAIN VIEW REQUIRES A $5 PARKING FEE THAT BENEFITS THE “RESCUE ANIMAL SANCTUARY”. ) You can also park at East Burke Sports, but please do not park in their “customer parking” reserved spaces if you are going out on the trails.

 Please do not park at the River Garden Restaurant & Chappy’s Ice Cream parking lot.